Statters/docs/lj_a1_v01.md

 #### Beyond Current Capabilities
 *explain how it will extend current IT knowledge*
+* Using Public APIs
+  * practical experience with authentication processes
+  * parsing JSON data from different sources
+* AngularJS
+  * experience with controllers and two-way data binding *

 #### Project Risks
 *list 3 project risks that would majorly interfere with project outcome*